Inspiaaa/UnityHFSM/README.md

 - UnityHFSM is **lightweight** and **efficient**, making it perfect for solving small and big problems

-- It is **especially designed for Unity**, and supports **coroutines**, which would otherwise be difficult to implement in a state machine
+- It is **especially designed for Unity**, and supports **coroutines**, which would otherwise be difficult to integrate in a state machine

 - **No GC Allocations** for state changes / updates / ... after setting up the state machine (-> No unwanted GC related lag spikes because of the state machine)